-Conclusions: In the short term, weight management interventions led to lower weight in children and adolescents with effects that ranged in size from modest (for behavioral interventions, orlistat, and liraglutide) to substantial (for semaglutide and phentermine/topiramate), with no evidence of serious harm and small to no impact on health, behavioral, or intermediate cardiometabolic outcomes.
-Maintenance of weight changes beyond one year are unknown, as are longer-term impacts on psychosocial outcomes or adverse events associated with pharmacotherapy.
+Conclusions: In the short term, weight management interventions led to lower weight in children and adolescents with effects that ranged in size from modest (for behavioral interventions, or or listat, and liraglutide) to substantial (for semaglutide and phentermine/topiramate), with no evidence of serious harm and small to no impact on health, behavioral, or intermediate cardiometabolic outcomes.
+Evidence is lacking about how weight management interventions affect weight beyond 1 year and after medication discontinuation, the longer-term impacts on psychosocial outcomes, and adverse events associated with pharmacotherapy.